Yandex Cloud

 • Keeps database software updated.

-You interact with database clusters in Managed Service for ClickHouse® the same way you interact with regular databases in your local infrastructure.
-This allows you to manage internal database settings to meet your app requirements.
+You work with a Managed Service for ClickHouse® database cluster as if it were a regular database in your local infrastructure This allows you to manage internal database settings to meet your app requirements.

 What is ClickHouse® used for?
 Which DBMS should I select?What is ClickHouse® used for?
 Which DBMS should I select?

 ClickHouse® is designed primarily for analytics (OLAP) and only supports adding and reading data.
-You can update data but with limitations.
-For other purposes, you might want to use other managed DB services.
+You can update data but with certain limitations.
+For other purposes, you might want to use another DBMS.

 When you create clusters, Managed Service for ClickHouse® allocates resources, installs the DBMS, and creates databases.

-For the created and running databases, Managed Service for ClickHouse® automatically creates backups and applies fixes and updates to the DBMS.
+For all created and running databases, Managed Service for ClickHouse® automatically creates backups and applies fixes and updates.

-Managed Service for ClickHouse® also allows you to replicate data between database hosts (both within and across availability zones) and automatically routes the load to a backup replica in the event of a failure.
+Managed Service for ClickHouse® also enables data replication between database hosts (both within and across availability zones) and automatically fails over to a backup replica if a failure occurs.

 Yandex Cloud offers two ways to work with databases:

-• Managed Service for ClickHouse® allows you to operate template databases with no need to worry about administration.
+• Managed Service for ClickHouse®: Enables you to operate template databases without needing to manage their administration.

 What is a database host and database cluster?What is a database host and database cluster?